TobiasPSP/doneland_sources/Components/Microcontroller/Advice/Upload Sketch/README.md

 Firmware Upload: During a firmware upload process, the development environment will send the new firmware data to the ESP32.
 Once the upload is complete, it typically sends a reset command to start running the newly uploaded firmware.
 Manual Reset: If the firmware upload process fails or you need to exit bootloader mode for any other reason, you must manually reset the ESP32 by pressing the reset button or power cycling the board.

+## Arduino Bootloader Process
+Automatic Bootloader Entry: Most Arduino boards, like the Arduino Uno, handle the bootloader process automatically.
+When you initiate a firmware upload from the Arduino IDE, the following happens:

+### DTR Signal
+The USB-to-Serial adapter (such as the ATmega16U2 on the Uno) asserts the DTR (Data Terminal Ready) line.
+Auto-Reset Circuit: This signal is connected to the reset pin of the microcontroller through a capacitor, causing the microcontroller to reset.
+Bootloader Activation: On reset, the Arduino bootloader runs briefly and checks if there's new firmware being sent via serial.
+If it detects new firmware data, it stays in bootloader mode to receive and write the new firmware.
+Bootloader Mode Duration:

+### Brief Window
+The Arduino bootloader remains active only for a brief period (a few seconds) after a reset.
+If it doesn't receive firmware data within this time, it times out and proceeds to run the existing sketch (user application code).

+### Automatic Exit
+The bootloader automatically exits and the microcontroller runs the user program if no new firmware is detected.
+Manual Intervention: Normally, you don’t need to press any buttons to upload new firmware to an Arduino.
+However, if there are issues with the auto-reset mechanism (e.g., using certain third-party USB-to-Serial adapters), you might need to manually press the reset button right when you start the upload process.